 The following links are to support your child's wellbeing and mental health.

-This room is space for our pupils to feel safe and have opportunities to share their thoughts, feelings and emotions.
+Our Butterfly rooms are spaces for our pupils to feel safe and have opportunities to share their thoughts, feelings and emotions.
 Group and one-to-one sessions happen here.
-This room is based at the juniors site (Brushfield).
+Our rooms are based at both the infants and juniors site.

 Activities related to COVID-19

 We know it is such a difficult time at Berridge Primary school because of COVID-19.
 Below are activities related to COVID-19 to help you learn more and to keep yourself and others safe.

 Keeping busy and moving our bodies during lockdown is very important.
 It is recommended that every child should exercise for one hour a day.
 It helps with the circulation of your blood around your body.
 Moving your body keeps you healthy and improves your mental health and wellbeing.

 Try these videos below with your brothers, sisters or even your parents.
 Lets try and keep the whole house busy moving around: